 Program of Study and Research

 (66 credits, minimum)

 The general aim of the doctoral program is preparation of students to become productive scholars in the psychological sciences through coursework and research experience leading to the doctoral dissertation.
 It is the aim of this graduate program to provide a course of study which provides a foundation in psychology and to meet individual objectives in an area of specialization.

-Students are expected to gain knowledge of psychological research by taking courses in most of the department's specializations.
+Students are expected to gain knowledge of psychological research by taking courses in more than one of the department's specializations.
 Breadth of knowledge in these areas is accomplished with courses recommended by the student's advisor.
-Each student is required to take a minimum of four courses outside her or his own specialization.
-The four courses must be selected from at least two different areas of specialization within the Ph.D. program.
-Such courses would typically include Psy 601, 602, 603, 605, 606, 640, or 641, although other courses (including courses from other departments) may be used to satisfy this requirement.
+Each student is required to take a minimum of two courses outside her or his own specialization.
+The two courses must be selected from two different areas of specialization within Psychology Ph.D. programs.
 Each area of specialization may identify particular courses for its students to take.

 Research Tool Requirement

 Every student must present evidence of the satisfactory completion of the research tool requirement.
 Only one tool is required.
 The department defines the following as appropriate for completion of the Research Tool.

 - Pass a foreign language test.
 Various tests are offered each semester.
 In accordance with the university rules, foreign students may take the language test in their native language.